concur/developer.concur.com/src/api-reference/budget/fiscal-year.md

 ### Overview

 The new Budget Service API is in **Beta** .
 If you are interested in using the Budget Service API, then please contact your account manager for further details.
+The Fiscal Calendar is used both for Reporting and Budget.
+A Fiscal year can start and end at any date as long as the end date is after the start date and does not span more than 2 years.
+Fiscal year cannot overlap.
+Fiscal Period cannot overlap and limited to 24 per fiscal year.

 ## Version
 4.0